 After our time was up we headed off to the submarine with 2 very excited toddlers.
 On the way in you have the chance to have a picture taken, these cost €8 which are purchased in the shop but are well worth it.
 Ours is one of the few of us as a family of 4 on holiday and is a great reminder of our trip.

 To get into the submarine you do have to go down a ladder which is pretty steep, however, we negotiated it with 2 toddlers with no real issues.

 The submarine itself is very cool, there is a row of seats on either side with a porthole window between 2 seats.
 The cabin pressure is the same as on land so there is no need to worry about popping ears either.

-The submarine descends to a depth of about 100 feet and in which time you get to see the bottom of the sea from a whole different angle.
+The submarine descends to a depth of about 100 feet and at which time you get to see the bottom of the sea from a whole different angle.

 Then you turn around and head back to the surface seeing the other side of the sea that you didn’t see on the way down.
 It is pretty amazing seeing all the fish darting in and out of the rocks and sea bed.